hardie/path-signals/draft-hardie-path-signals.md

 this purpose.
 Further examination of the deployability of these headers may be required.

-## Replace these with per-transport signals
+## Replace These With Per-Transport Signals

 It is possible to replace these implicit signals with signals that are tailored to specific transports, just as the initial signals are